jwncoexists/tbsa168Y/README.md

-## San Diego Wedding Planning Application
+## tbsa168Y USMC Reunsion Web Application

-This application provides a central resource for people planning weddings.
+This application is for a military reunion.

 It uses: